 Both insoluble and soluble fibers may protect against colon cancer.
-Insoluble fibers absorb water making a larger, Oklahoma Cooperative Extension Fact Sheets are also available on our website at: http://osufacts.okstate.edu softer stool.
+Insoluble fibers absorb water making a larger, facts.okstate.edu softer stool.
 A larger stool can help dilute potential cancer causing substances in the intestine.
 Since a larger, softer stool moves through the intestine faster, the colon is exposed to any cancer causing substance for less time.
 Bile acids are released into the intestine to help with fat digestion.
 Bile acids can be converted into potential cancer causing substances in the intestine.
 Soluble fibers can bind bile acids and increase their excretion.